A new Home

 The Queen's Staircase, little changed since its construction in 1690, is deliberately plainer than the King's.
-Here Mary II would have glided down to reach her beloved gardens, created in the Dutch style, through the door at its foot.
+Mary would have glided down its steps to reach her beloved gardens, created in the Dutch style, through the door at its foot.

-At the top of the staircase is the Queen's Gallery which was once filled with sumptuous artefacts including; Turkish carpets, embroidered hangings and oriental porcelain.
+At the top of the staircase is the Queen's Gallery.
+Built in 1693, it was once filled with sumptuous artefacts including Turkish carpets, embroidered silk hangings and oriental porcelain.
 It was designed as a light and airy space for Mary to enjoy simple pastimes such as walking, reading and needlework.

-The next room along is the Queen's Eating Room which has beautiful panelling from the 17th century.
+The next room along is the Queen's Dining Room which has beautiful panelling from the 17th century.
 It was a space where Mary and William could dine together, out of the public eye.
 They enjoyed dining modestly, on fish and beer.

 Queen Mary was passionate about porcelain and filled the next room, her Drawing Room, with pieces from China and Japan.
 Visitors can also see William and Mary’s intertwined monogram in the beautifully carved cornice.

 The last room in the Queen's State Apartments is the Queen's Bedroom.
-As Mary extended her apartments and created a new bedroom, this room became a cosy sociable space to entertain friends.
+As Mary extended her apartments and created a new bedroom, this room became a cosy sociable space in which she entertained friends.

 The bed that is displayed in this room also tells its own fascinating story.
 It is thought to be the bed in which James Edward Stuart, son of King James II was born, at St James’ Palace, in 1688.
 As Mary and Anne’s Catholic half-brother, his birth was such a threat to the Protestant establishment that rumours were spread that the baby was an impostor, smuggled into the bed in a ‘warming pan’ to replace a stillborn infant.